 Thinking Maps are consistent visual patterns linked directly to eight specific thought processes.
 Through visualization, concrete images of abstract thought are created.
 Students use visual patterns to work collaboratively for deeper comprehension in all content areas.
 They use the maps to analyze complex texts and think mathematically for conceptual understanding and problem solving.
-Thinking Maps allow teachers to see the evidence of their students thinking and learning.
-In a school-wide implementation, Thinking Maps help establish a common language for learning and are particularly powerful for English learners for whom the visual scaffolding makes content more comprehensible.
-Thinking Maps allow content to be used consistently across language settings in both bilingual and dual language programs.
+Thinking maps allow teachers to see the evidence of their students thinking and learning.
+In a school-wide implementation, Thinking Maps help establish a common language for learning and are particularly powerful for English Learners for whom the visual scaffolding makes content more comprehensible and can be used consistently across language settings in bilingual and dual language programs.